 The board of directors may grant life memberships.
 To be eligible, the individual must have been a full or affiliate member and currently retired from or no longer employed in the profession.
 Life members shall pay no dues, hold no office, or vote.
 Upon retiring from active service with a local government, any Full Member who has completed twenty-five years of membership and, for those same twenty-five years, has been eligible to be an officer of the Association may become a Life Member.
 Also, any Full Member who has been eligible to be an officer of the Association for at least fifteen years and retires from active service with a local government at age sixty-five or older may become a Life Member.
 In addition, any Full Member who has retired from active service with a local government and who, in the opinion of the Board Officers, has made an outstanding contribution to the development of the profession may be granted a Life Membership by vote of the Board Officers.

 Approval of Application

-Effective January 1, 2013, and subject to a protest filed pursuant to Article VI, Section 3, an individual who accepts a chief administrative officer position for the first time with a Kansas city or county and was not previously a full member of KACM, shall be granted a complimentary full membership for the calendar year in which they accepted the position.
+Dues for full, affiliate, business affiliate, and student members shall be set for the upcoming year by the full board of directors at the annual conference.
+Life members shall be exempt from dues.
+Effective January 1, 2013 and subject to a protest filed pursuant to Article VI, Section 3, an individual who accepts a chief administrative officer position for the first time with a Kansas city or county and was not previously a full member of KACM shall be granted a complimentary full membership for their first year of KACM membership.